coreos/coreos-installer/docs/cmd/pxe.md

             If installer is run at boot, run this script after installation.
 If the script fails, the live environment will stop at an emergency shell.
+        --installer-config <path>...
+            Installer config file

+            Automatically run coreos-installer and apply the specified installer config file.
+            Config files are applied in the order that they are specified.
         --live-ignition <path>...
             Ignition config fragment for live env